ArtemDMI/InlineSummarySep/readme.md

 ## Changelog

+#### v1.0.4
+Improved click handler precision for "Re-Summarise (AI)" button to more reliably identify the clicked button element.

 #### v1.0.3
 Fixed bug where clicking "Re-Summarise (AI)" on one summary could regenerate a different summary.
 Fixed an issue where global click handlers could be installed multiple times after certain reload flows.